ckan/ckan/doc/maintaining/table-designer.rst

 Creating rows
 =============

-Below the data table preview click the "➕ Add row" button to create a row.
+Above the data table preview click the "Add row" button to create a row.

 Updating rows
 =============